Noaht8/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ```
 I started `7-highlander` in Terminal #0 and then run `8-beheaded_process` in terminal #1 and we can see that the `7-highlander` has been killed.
 ## [100-process_and_pid_file](100-process_and_pid_file)
+Write a Bash script that:

+- Creates the file `/var/run/myscript.pid` containing its PID
+- Displays `To infinity and beyond` indefinitely
+- Displays `I hate the kill command` when receiving a SIGTERM signal
+- Displays `Y U no love me?!` when receiving a SIGINT signal
+- Deletes the file `/var/run/myscript.pid` and terminates itself when receiving a SIGQUIT or SIGTERM signal